SRvSaha/CoWinVaccineSlotFinder/README.md

 Enjoy and feel free to Star the Repo, if it could help you in any way!
 Also, feel free to share screenshot (after hiding personal information) as a New `Pull Request` in the /data/ folder or a `New Issue` in case you could successfully book through the App.
 Also share your feedback through issues or just comment/share/like in the associated [LinkedIn Post](https://www.linkedin.com/feed/update/urn:li:activity:6796093424492720128/).
 That'll be used as References/Testimonials in the Application and will increase the credibility of the App.

 <a href="https://www.buymeacoffee.com/srvsaha" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-### DISCLAIMER

-### Important:
-- This is a proof of concept project.
-I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Developed for Educational Purpose; Use at your own risk.
-I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.**
-- This CANNOT book slots automatically.
-It doesn't skip any of the steps that a normal user would have to take on the official portal.
-You will still have to enter the OTP and Captcha.
-This just helps to do it from Console rather than through Official WebApps/Apps.
-- Do NOT use unless all the beneficiaries selected are supposed to get the same vaccine and dose.
-- When multiple beneficiaries are added for a single registered mobile number, all beneficiaries will get the Same Dose, Same Vaccine, Same Centre and Same Slot.
-In case any of this doesn't meet the requirements, booking might not be successful.
-- While selecting beneficiaries, make sure that selected beneficiaries are all taking the same dose: either first OR second.
-  Please do no try to club together booking for first dose for one beneficiary and second dose for another beneficiary.
-- While selecting beneficiaries, also make sure that beneficiaries selected for second dose are all taking the same vaccine: COVISHIELD OR COVAXIN.
-  Please do no try to club together booking for beneficiary taking COVISHIELD with beneficiary taking COVAXIN.
-- If you're selecting multiple beneficiaries, make sure all are of the same age group (45+ or 18+) as defined by the govt.
-  Please do not try to club together booking for younger and older beneficiaries.
-- AUTO BOOKING is ON by default, so it books the slot after you enter a valid captcha for the Slot which is displayed.
-So, if you feel you want some particular vaccination centre(s), make sure you are searching by PIN Code for the particular Vaccination Centre(s).
-In case, you don't want to book the slot, you might simply close the Captcha Popup, and the App will try further to book the next available slots in First-Come-First-Serve Basis.
-- If you accidentally book a slot, don't worry.
-You can always login to the [Official portal](https://selfregistration.cowin.gov.in/) and cancel or re-schedule the booking.
-There is no option for reschedule or cancel of Booking of Slot available in the Application.
-- There is no option to register new mobile or add beneficiaries.
-This can be used only after beneficiary has been added through the Official WebApp of [CoWIN](https://cowin.gov.in/) or [Aarogya Setu](https://www.aarogyasetu.gov.in/)

 ## Application Features